Thursday, January 30, 2025

 "Yeah, see you there."
 Beep.

-Alicia returned the transient wireless phone to the countertop next to the microwave and returned to the office.
+She returned the transient wireless phone to the countertop and returned to her desk.
 A somberness hung in the air of the Friday-at-quitting-time bustle.
 Shirley and Maxine stood side-by-side at the reception door, purse straps over their shoulders, sharing their last “have a nice weekend.”
-The time had come to leave her work-nana’s nest.
-Maxine threw her thick arms around Alicia for one last, “Goodbye, Miss Alicia.
-And I’ll see you around.”
-Alicia embraced her friend back just as tight.

 Alicia let go of Maxine, except for her hands.
-“I’ll call to set up a date as soon as things settle down at my new job,” promised Alicia, allowing her former coworker’s fingers to slip through hers.
-Maxine threw her moonlighting colleague a wink and turned to the door.
+“I’ll call to set up a date as soon as things settle down at my new job,” promised Alicia, finally allowing her former coworker’s fingers to slip through hers as Maxine turned to the door.

 The only part of Sherry that turned was her expression.
 “Okay, Alicia, I didn’t want to have to ask, but I’d like that explanation you promised.”